Academic Calendar 2024/25

 Paralegal certificate

-This certificate program delivers employment-focused education and professional training to prepare students to work immediately as entry-level paralegals.
-Upon successful completion of the Paralegal certificate, graduates will be fully qualified to work as entry-level paralegals in the province of B.C., and to acquire membership in the B.C.
+The Paralegal certificate program delivers employment-focused education and professional training to prepare students to work immediately as entry-level paralegals.
+Topics covered include family law, corporate and commercial law, criminal law, property law, insurance law, and litigation.
+Graduates will be fully qualified to work as entry-level paralegals in the province of B.C., and to acquire membership in the B.C.
 Paralegal Association.
-Non-certificate students who successfully complete elective courses will broaden their knowledge and advance their career opportunities.

 Entrance requirements

-• Successful completion at the post-secondary level, and within the past two years, of a Legal Administrative Assistant certificate program that includes a practicum; or
+• Successful completion at the post-secondary level, within the past two years, of a Legal Administrative Assistant certificate program that includes a practicum.

 When to apply